 Non-Traditional Travel Bags

 While many people travel with travel backpacks (like those listed above), there are other good options for carrying your gear.
 Most notably, convertible bags are very desirable for a lot of travelers.
 Convertible bags are basically soft-sided suitcases with backpack-style shoulder straps.
 These bags have a large compartment, which makes packing simple, and they can be carried like a suitcase, a shoulder bag, or a backpack.
 This style of bag won’t be as comfortable as a dedicated travel backpack, but it does provide added flexibility, which can be very helpful in some situations.

-Patagonia makes great products and the MLC (Maximum Legal Carry-on) is an extremely popular option for people who want to travel with a convertible-style bag.
+Patagonia makes great products and the Black Hole Duffle is an extremely popular option for people who want to travel with a convertible-style bag.
 Additionally, the MCL is the top choice for flashpackers because it is fashionable and makes you look like more of a local when you use it with the shoulder strap.

 - Main compartment opens like a book for easy packing, access, and organization with a compression pocket to secure contents

 - A secondary zippered sleeve pocket separates dirty clothes or shoes